Lake Placid & Adirondacks Activities Guide

 Whitetail deer look gorgeous in their cinnamon-colored summer coats.
 If you care to look (you may not care), late July brings the first touches of fall color.
 Leaves of crimson and ruby start making their appearance on red maples and hobblebush.
 Make the acquaintance of Adirondack trees, wildflowers, birds, and more, hold a frog or salamander in your hand and meet such fascinating novelties of the forest as the Indian pipe, a wildflower that looks like a fungus.
 Indian pipe's leaves, stems, and flowers lack chlorophyll and are as white as snow.
 The plant is parasitic on fungi in the soil.

-- Covering more land than all of the Unites States National Parks combined, the Adirondack Parks offer unlimited possibilities for adventure.
-But where to begin and what direction should you go?
+- Covering more land than all of the continental United States National Parks combined, the Adirondack Parks offer unlimited possibilities for adventure.
+But where to begin and in what direction should you go?
 Do you want a guided hike up one of the 46 High Peaks and which hike is right for you?
 Do you want to learn about the flora and fauna and what it means to be "Forever Wild"?
 Where to begin?
 Ed Kanze, Adirondack Naturalist and Guide, is a seventh-generation Adirondacker with decades of experience as a wilderness leader and interpretive naturalist.
 He is uniquely versed in where to go and what to look for and how.

 - Formerly known as the Natural History Museum of the Adirondacks, the Wild Center is a museum like you've never experienced.
 Approximately 50 animal species call the center home, including birds, amphibians, fish, and the world-famous river otters.
 The interest follows you outdoors with the Wild Walk, the treetop walk through the Adirondack canopy, and Forest Music, which pairs steel sculpture by Barney Bellinger and music by Whatever Penny in a one-of-a-kind outdoor art exhibit.

 Wild blueberries abound in sunny places early in the month.
-Their flavor puts that of grocery store blueberries to shame.
+Their flavor puts that of grocery-store blueberries to shame.
 Wild huckleberries (much like blueberries, with tiny gritty seeds inside) ripen at month's end.
 Connoisseurs prize them more than blueberries.
 August is the time to get down on hands and knees and search for the most elusive and delicious of wild Adirondack Mountain fruits, the often hidden creeping snowberry.
 Even many locals have never learned of it.
 The berries are white and round and about the size of a plump pea with the flavor of particularly savory wintergreen.

 - Foraging has been practiced for as long as people have lived in the Adirondacks, but it is definitely an activity best left to the professionals or practiced with a guide.
 That doesn't mean you must miss out on the mountains' bounty, you can absolutely take a taste of the Adirondacks home with you!
 Visit an Adirondack Farmers Market for locally grown produce, handmade crafts, and original art.